dnjgld/6511_proj/README.md

 o = s'

 ## State Space Implementation
 In our program, the state sapce is represented by a fixed-length list of numbers that describe the key parts of the game at each moment.
 We implement this in the Game class with the method get_current_state().
-First it takes the player tank's position (normalized x and y), movement direction (dx,dy), and remaining life.
-Then it loops over up to three enemy tanks and adds each one's relative position (dx,, dy), direction, and life.
-If there are fewer than three enemies, the list is padded with zeros so every state has the same size (20 values in total).
+First it takes the player tank's position (normalized x and y) and remaining life.
+Then it loops over up to three enemy tanks and adds each one's relative position (dx,, dy), and life.
+If the enemy was destroyed during playing, the list is padded with zeros so every state has the same size (3*(enemy_num+1) values in total).

 To generate successor states when an action is taken, we use get_successor_state(action).
 This method first saves the old state, applies the given action through the game's movement, collision, and display logic, and then calls get_current_state() again to get the new state.
 It also computes the reward for the transition and checks if the game is over.
 Finally, it returns four items: the new state vector, the reward, a done flag(true if the game ended), and an observation.
 In our setup, the observation is exactly the same list of numbers as the new state.